“The rule is perfect: In all matters of opinion, our adversaries are insane.”

 to name a few.
 Among mammals we have:

 Using artificial insemination, Newman (1915, 1917 and 1918) obtained interordinal hybrids from various fish crosses.
 And there is even seemingly good reason to suspect that the echidnas and the platypus are derived from crosses between mammals and birds.
 Margulis et al. (2011, pp. 188-194) list various probable interphylum crosses, which would be even more distant than any of the crosses just mentioned.
 And what do we have against all this evidence?
 Seemingly only a lot of preconceptions about what’s possible and what’s not.

-And as has already been mentioned, even today on the internet, one still encounters allegations that the okapi must be a zebra-giraffe hybrid.
+And as has already been mentioned, even today on the internet, one still encounters allegations that the okapi must be a giraffe-zebra hybrid.
 And not everyone agreed with Lankester even in his own day.
-As he later wrote (Lankester 1920, pp. 132-133), as he himself writes: “A very eminent person whom I was conducting some years ago round the
+As he later wrote (Lankester 1920, pp. 132-133), “A very eminent person whom I was conducting some years ago round the

 For my own part, I’m suspicious of the dogmatic thinking I’ve encountered on this topic.
 It’s my hope that the matter will be investigated further and that we will eventually be able to determine the true nature of the okapi’s origins.
 For example, it would be interesting to see the results of repeated artificial insemination of female giraffes with zebra sperm, and vice versa.
 Genomic analysis would also be of interest.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).